Jean Segura Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 9.2 K/9, the eighth-best in the league.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 11th in MLB.

-- The Mets have the 22nd-ranked team ERA across all league pitching staffs (5.19).
+- The Mets have a 4.90 team ERA that ranks 18th among all MLB pitching staffs.

-- Mets pitchers combine to allow 13 total home runs at a rate of 1.9 per game (fifth-most in the league).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (14 total, 1.8 per game).

-- The Mets will send Megill (1-0) out to make his second start of the season.
+- The Mets will look to Senga (1-0) in his second start this season.

-- His last time out was on Saturday against the Miami Marlins, when the righty went five innings, surrendering two earned runs while allowing six hits.
+- The righty last pitched on Sunday against the Miami Marlins, when he went 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.